chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Improvements

-- Meda search improvements in the Studio UI
+- Media search improvements in the Studio UI

 ### Fixes